gaugefreedom/intelexta-schemas/README.md

 ### An Open Standard for Verifiable AI Workflows
 A project by [Gauge Freedom, Inc.](https://gaugefreedom.com)

-This directory contains the official JSON Schema definitions for **IntelexTA Content-Addressable Receipts (CARs)**.
+This directory contains the official JSON Schema definitions for **Intelexta Content-Addressable Receipts (CARs)**.

 A **CAR** is a portable, tamper-evident receipt for an AI-assisted workflow run.
 It captures:
 - **What** ran (model, prompts, steps),